FrancisCrickInstitute/Yeast-Oris/README.md

    ```

-4. Run the analysis script to generate the Rmd report and figures.
+4. Run the analysis script to generate the html analysis report and figures.
 All
-   anaysis results are written to `results`
+   anaysis results are written to `results`.

+[!NOTE]
+`kitr` required [pandoc](https://pandoc.org/) to be installed.

 	`sh render.R`